GPS Tracking System Does Its Job: The Complete Guide to Reliable GPS Performance and Effectiveness

 • System response time: Under 2 seconds

-• Data transmission success: 98% minimum
+• Data transmission system: 98% minimum

 • Alert delivery speed: 30 seconds maximum